Noobplayer77777/DiscordBot/README.md

  limitations under the License.
 ```

-You can find the js version of this in /dist
+You can find the js version of this in /dist,

+# wont recommend tho.